lyndon025/playtested/src/content/article/2022-11-27-the-greatest-piece-of-gaming-tech-that-ive-ever-owned.md

 ---
-title: "The greatest piece of gaming tech that I've ever owned"
+author: lyndonguitar
+category: Review
-description: "Ever since I was a child, I always dreamt of taking my games with me when going out, and It always came with huge compromises.
-It meant that I wouldn’t be taking my console or PC games with me, and I’m stuck with a portable handheld with its own different and toned down games (Gameboy, Playstation Portable, Nintendo DS, Switch, etc)"
+description: Ever since I was a child, I always dreamt of taking my games with me when going out, and It always came with huge compromises.
+It meant that I wouldn’t be taking my console or PC games with me, and I’m stuck with a portable handheld with its own different and toned down games (Gameboy, Playstation Portable, Nintendo DS, Switch, etc)
+featured: false
 pubDate: 2022-11-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap","steam"]
+tags:
-featured: false
+- taptap
+- steam
-thumb: "/images/reviews/2022-11-27-the-greatest-piece-of-gaming-tech-that-ive-ever-owned-0.avif"
+thumb: /images/reviews/2022-11-27-the-greatest-piece-of-gaming-tech-that-ive-ever-owned-0.avif
+title: The greatest piece of gaming tech that I've ever owned
 ---

 <div class="gallery">